-The Company's directors have reviewed the Group's cash flow projections prepared by the management.
-The cash flow projections cover a period of not less than twelve months from 31 March 2020.
-Based on the different possible outcomes of the evolution of the COVID-19 pandemic and future development of the travel agency industry, management has prepared the projections that include key assumptions with regard to the anticipated cash flows from the Group's operations, capital expenditures, the COVID-19 related subsidies, the continuous availability of banking facilities, plans for the realisation of certain non-current assets as mentioned above and in note 37.
-The directors, after making due enquiries and considering the basis of management's projections described above and after taking into account the reasonably possible changes in the operational performance and the continuous availability of the banking facilities, believe that the Group will have sufficient financial resources to operate as a going concern notwithstanding that the Group's ability to achieve the projected cash flows depends on the successful implementation of the aforementioned measures on liquidity and the continuous availability of banking facilities.
+For the purpose of assessing the appropriateness of the use of the going concern basis, the Company's directors have reviewed the Group's cash flow projections prepared by the management covering a period of not less than twelve months from 31 March 2021.
+Based on the different possible outcomes of the evolution of the COVID-19 pandemic and future development of the travel agency industry, management has prepared the projections, including a worst case analysis, that include key assumptions with regard to the anticipated cash flows from the Group's operations and capital expenditures.
+The directors, after making due enquiries and considering the basis of management's projections described above, believe that the Group will have sufficient financial resources to operate as a going concern notwithstanding that the assessment of going concern basis of accounting is dependent upon certain assumptions and judgements, such as the timing of uplifting the border restrictions and quarantine measures, and the successful implementation of the aforementioned measures on liquidity.
+Accordingly, the directors consider that it is appropriate to prepare the Group's consolidated financial statements on a going concern basis

-Should the Group be unable to continue as a going concern, adjustments would have to be made to write down the value of assets to their net realisable amounts, to provide for any future liabilities which might arise and to reclassify non-current assets and liabilities as current assets and liabilities, respectively.
+Should the Group be unable to continue as a going concern, adjustments would have to be made to reduce the value of assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets and liabilities as current assets and liabilities, respectively.
 The effect of these adjustments has not been reflected in these financial statements.